whylie/simplypay/README.md

 # simplypay

-This is simple project created as part of interview process with Hyppies Stack Used
+# This is simple project created as part of interview process with Hyppies

+## Stack Used
-Java 17
+* Java 17
-Spring Boot 3.5.11
+* Spring Boot 3.5.11
-Postgress
+* Postgress run Using Docker
-Postman
+* Postman